bhatti/PlexServices/README.md

 - PlexServices also supports reactive messaging services using JMS APIs and support a number of messageing middlewares such as ActiveMQ, SwiftMQ, etc.

-- PlexServices allows you to import existing JavaWS based services and expose them as REST or POX services.
+- PlexServices allows you to import existing JavaWS/JaxRS annotations based services and expose them as REST or POX services.

 - PlexServices allows you to auto-deploy services by specifying package names of services, it deploys all services automatically that implement ServiceConfig annotation.